vitorbeltrao/populate_database/README.md

 ### main.py File

 After all the above steps, and with docker running, you can run it in your terminal, in your main directory: `python main.py` to execute the three components in order from the *components* folder.

+### Testing

+- Run the tests:

+    `pytest`

+    The tests of the functions used are in the `populate_database/tests` folder and to run them just write the code above in the terminal.
+In that folder are the tests that cover the production functions that are in the `populate_database/components` folder.
 ***

 ## Orchestration <a name="orchestration"></a>